Mokusatsu

 (黙殺, Mokusatsu) is a Japanese word meaning "ignore", "take no notice of" or "treat with silent contempt".
-(Note: Per Verner Bickley, 'Language as the Bridge' (Bochner 2013)) It is composed of two kanji: 黙 (moku "silence") and 殺 (satsu "killing").
+(Note: Per Verner Bickley, 'Language as the Bridge' (Bochner 2013)) It is written with two kanji: 黙 (moku "silence") and 殺 (satsu "killing").
 In 1945, the Japanese government used the word in its initial rejection of the Potsdam Declaration, the Allied demand that Japan surrender unconditionally in World War II.
 It has been argued that the word was misunderstood by the Allies and that the misunderstanding interrupted a negotiation for a peaceful end to the war.
 The consensus of modern historians, however, is that the Allies understood the word correctly.

 The example of mokusatsu is frequently cited to argue that problems encountered by Japanese in the sphere of international politics arise from misunderstandings or mistranslations of their language.

 Usage

 In 1945, the Japanese government used mokusatsu in its initial rejection of the Potsdam Declaration, in which the Allies demanded Japan surrender unconditionally in World War II.
 This was understood to mean that Japan had rejected those terms, which contributed to President Harry S. Truman's decision to carry out the atomic bombings of Hiroshima and Nagasaki, and implied that in spurning the terms, Japan had brought down on its own head the destruction of those two cities.

 In 1950, an argument emerged claiming that mokusatsu had been misunderstood by the Allies due to a mistranslation that interpreted the word to signify ignore rather than withhold comment.
 Prewar editions of the Kenkyūsha Japanese-English dictionary defined mokusatsu as "take no notice of, ignore" or "treat with silent contempt".
 The 1954 edition added that it also meant "remain in a wise and masterly inactivity", but the 1974 edition did not.